jack-dunham/quantum-modelling-centre/src/_tutorials/xmds.md

 The `--user` option is required as some packages will attempt to install system wide which will fail due to lack of permissions.

 ### HDF5
-HDF5 is a C library, however it may not be pre-installed on your HPC cluster (available in the module list).
-If that is the case, it can be installed from source.
+HDF5 is a widely used data model, library, and file format for storing and managing large and complex datasets, commonly used in scientific computing.
+HDF5 is implemented as a C library, but it may not be pre-installed on your HPC cluster or available in the module list.
+If it is not available, it can be installed from source.

+To install from source:

-Download the [HDF5 source code](https://www.hdfgroup.org/downloads/hdf5/source-code/) choosing the `tar.gz` file from the list, then move this file to your home directory using something like `scp`.
+1. Download the [HDF5 source code](https://www.hdfgroup.org/download-hdf5/), selecting the `tar.gz` file from the official list.
+2. Move this file to your home directory using a tool such as `scp`.
-I suggest you make a directory called `~/software` or something if you don't have one already.
+3. It is suggested to create a directory called `~/software` (or a similar location) if one does not already exist.
-Move into the directory containing the tar ball and extract it using
+4. Navigate to the directory containing the tarball and extract it using:

 ```bash
 tar -xf hdf5-X.X.X.tar.gz
 ```

 with the Xs replaced with the version number you are installing.
 Now we need to compile HDF5.
 Move into the extracted directory.
 Then run
 ```
 ./configure --prefix=$HOME/.local
 ```
 This may take a few seconds.
 If you install your binaries, libraries, and header files in some other directory then change `--prefix` appropriately.
-If you don't know what   these means, then just use tha above.
+If you do not know what these means, then just use that above.
 Then do:
 ```
 make
 ```
-which may take a while, so go make a cup of tea or something similar.
+which may take a while.
 Once this completes, run
 ```
 make install
 ```